cgrudz/DataAssimilationBenchmarks.jl/README.md

 The type of analysis to be passed to the transform step is specified with the `analysis` string.
 Observations for the filter schemes correspond to information available at a single analysis time while the ls (lag-shift) smoothers require an array of observations corresponding to all analysis times within the DAW.
 Observation covariances should be typed according to the type union above for efficiency.
-The state_inf is a required tuneable parameter for multiplicative covariance inflation.
-Extended state parameter estimation covariance inflation can be specified in `kwargs`.
+The state_infl is a required tuneable parameter for multiplicative covariance inflation.
+Extended parameter state covariance inflation can be specified in `kwargs`.
 These outer loops will pass the required values to the `transform` function that generates the ensemble transform for conditioning on observations.
 Different outer-loop schemes can be built around the `transform` function alone in order to use validated ensemble transform